2016 COMPETITION DETAILS

 Students must prepare and deliver their own speech.
 Delivery may not include the use of projection or other imaging or the use of a lectern.
 See Judging Criteria and Terms and Conditions for more detail.

 Regional finals will take place on the 11th, 12th and 13th of March 2016.
 Schools with more than one student registered for the competition will hold their own play offs to determine a representative for their school in the regional competition to be held 13 – 15 February, 2015.
-Dates, times and locations for regional competitions are below.
+Dates, times and locations for regional competitions.

 Competition regions are based on RSA districts.
 For more information contact regional organiser.